 Option Description class For Java and Scala applications, the fully qualified classname of the class containing the main method of the application.
 For example, org.apache.spark.examples.SparkPi. conf Spark configuration property in key=value format.
 For values that contain spaces, surround " key=value " with quotes (as shown). deploy-mode Deployment mode: cluster and client .
 In cluster mode, the driver runs on worker hosts.
 In client mode, the driver runs locally as an external client.
 Use cluster mode with production jobs; client mode is more appropriate for interactive and debugging uses, where you want to see your application output immediately.
 To see the effect of the deployment mode when running on YARN, see Deployment Modes on page 39.
 Default: client. driver-class-path Configuration and classpath entries to pass to the driver.
 JARs added withjars are automatically included in the classpath. driver-cores Number of cores used by the driver in cluster mode.
 Default: 1. driver-memory Maximum heap size (represented as a JVM string; for example 1024m, 2g, and so on) to allocate to the driver.
 Alternatively, you can use the spark.driver.memory property. files Comma-separated list of files to be placed in the working directory of each executor.
 For the client deployment mode, the path must point to a local file.
-For the cluster deployment mode, the path must be globally visible inside your cluster; see Advanced Dependency Management . jars Additional JARs to be loaded in the classpath of drivers and executors in cluster mode or in the executor classpath in client mode.
+For the cluster deployment mode, the path can be either a local file or a URL globally visible inside your cluster; see Advanced Dependency Management . jars Additional JARs to be loaded in the classpath of drivers and executors in cluster mode or in the executor classpath in client mode.
 For the client deployment mode, the path must point to a local file.
-For the cluster deployment mode, the path must be globally visible inside your cluster; see Advanced Dependency Management . master The location to run the application. packages Comma-separated list of Maven coordinates of JARs to include on the driver and executor classpaths.
+For the cluster deployment mode, the path can be either a local file or a URL globally visible inside your cluster; see Advanced Dependency Management . master The location to run the application. packages Comma-separated list of Maven coordinates of JARs to include on the driver and executor classpaths.
 The local Maven, Maven central, and remote repositories specified in repositories are searched in that order.
 The format for the coordinates is groupId:artifactId:version. py-files Comma-separated list of .zip, .egg, or .py files to place on PYTHONPATH.
 For the client deployment mode, the path must point to a local file.
-For the cluster deployment mode, the path must be globally visible inside your cluster; see Advanced Dependency Management. repositories Comma-separated list of remote repositories to search for the Maven coordinates specified in packages.
+For the cluster deployment mode, the path can be either a local file or a URL globally visible inside your cluster; see Advanced Dependency Management . repositories Comma-separated list of remote repositories to search for the Maven coordinates specified in packages.